Big banks aren’t your only option for getting the funds you need.

 - How much you can borrow: $1,000 to $40,000

 - Eligibility: US citizen or permanent resident, verifiable bank account, steady source of income, ages 18+.

 Best for quickly comparing loan offers: Even Financial

 Even Financial also isn’t your traditional lender.
 In fact, it isn’t a lender at all — it’s a connection service.
-How does it work?
-Fill out and submit a quick application to get rate quotes from multiple lenders that you might qualify with.
+You fill out and submit a quick online form to get rate quotes from multiple lenders that you might qualify for.

 If you’re in a rush, Even Financial can help you make sure you’re getting a competitive loan by making comparison a two-step process.
 If you have an unusual request or have trouble finding a loan you can qualify for, Even Financial might also make your search for financing a lot easier.
 Its partners offer loan amounts ranging from $1,000 to $100,000 and accept credit scores as low as 580.